waterfowl69/StarCitizenAutoPing/README.md

 Default use:

-- Control + Tab to start pinging every 4 seconds.
+- Shift + Tab to start pinging every 4 seconds.

-- Press Control + Tab again to reduce ping time to 2 seconds.
+- Press Shift + Tab again to reduce ping time to 2 seconds.

-- Press Control + Tab again to stop pinging.
+- Press Shift + Tab again to stop pinging.

 - Press Y (seat leave button) at any time to stop pinging.
 This means when you leave your seat you'll automatically stop pressing Tab.